 In order to completely sell an image body language must be on point, and nuances like staggered hand placement and eye direction should complement the pose.
 If body language is off, the image may not be salvageable, and uncontrolled nuances like mirrored posing could distract from the couple.

-4. utilize the Veil
+4. Utilize the Veil

 Nearly 70% of brides decide to wear veils on their wedding day.
 As such, we recommend learning to use the veil to your advantage when the opportunity presents itself.
-Though the veil belongs to the bride, consider it a supplemental tool in your kit and use the veil to compose shots that would not be possible (or that you likely could not get) without it.
+Though the veil belongs to the bride, consider it a supplemental tool in your kit for couples portraits and use the veil to compose shots that would not be possible (or that you likely could not get) without it.

-Shots Inside the Veil
+Couples Portraits Inside the Veil

 If you’ve never used live view in your camera, now is the time.
 When setting up a shot from inside the veil, live view gives a more accurate representation of the lighting and lens flares that occur when the veil conceals the lens.
 Although using live view is not absolutely necessary, it is a helpful tool worth mentioning.